 - Repair or Replacement of Heating Coil ($200 – $450)

 - Replacement of Circuit Board ($250 – $600)

 Additionally, there are several other potential repair costs associated with heat pumps that are worth noting.
 To properly maintain a heat pump, it is important to replace air filters on a regular basis, which can run between $80 and $150 for standard filters, and $150 and $350 for high-efficiency filters.
 Cleaning or draining costs should also be taken into account, which typically costs a minimum of $80.

 While heat pump maintenance costs vary greatly depending on the specific repair necessary and the types of heat pumps, on average these units save consumers money and are more environmentally friendly and energy efficient than other types of heating and cooling systems.

-With regular preventative maintenance, it is less likely that your unit will require repair or replacement of any of the parts discussed in this guide.
-Even if your unit is functioning properly, it is a great idea to call your service technician annually to make sure everything is up to speed.
-Be sure to verify any maintenance costs with your technician here before conducting repairs.
+With regular preventative maintenance, it is less likely that your heating system unit will require repair or replacement of any of the parts discussed in this guide.
+Even if your unit is functioning properly, it is a great idea to call your service technician annually to schedule heat pump maintenance and make sure everything is up to speed.
+Be sure to verify any routine maintenance costs with your technician here before conducting a heat pump tune up or repairs.

 Department of Energy.
 Heat Pump Systems.